 - 1. Looked after and previously looked after children

 - 2. Exceptional social/medical need

 - 3. Children of a member of staff

 - 4. Siblings

 - 5. \Children attending Trumps Green or Meadowcroft infant schools

-- 6. Children for whom St Ann's Heath Junior School is their nearest school with a published admission number for Year 3

-- 7. Any other children
+- 6. Any other children

-\ Criterion 5 will only apply to children who attend Trumps Green or Meadowcroft infant schools in Year 2 and will not be applied once a child has left these schools f) Spelthorne
+\ Criterion 5 will only apply to children who attend Trumps Green or Meadowcroft infant schools in Year 2 and will not be applied once a child has left these schools g) Spelthorne